Top 5 ways to practice polyrhythms

 The tricky part is when you put them together.
 Look at the grid above, count until 6, and tap your right hand according to the top line and the left to the bottom.
 If you can, say ta when you tap the triplet, and then when you tap the two eighth notes to really hear the difference.

-Let’s now have a look at another example in 4:3.
+Let’s now take a look at another example in 4:3.

 Frédéric Chopin’s Fantaisie - Impromptu, 1834